 Springtime at the Barbican ushers in AI: More than Human (May 16 – August 26), which takes over the whole centre in a highly interactive exhibition challenging you to explore the boundaries between man and machine.
 The exhibition brings together a survey of developments in AI and new artist commissions which use artificial intelligence as both inspiration and medium.

 Lee Krasner: Living Colour (May 30 – September 1) reveals the work of Abstract Expressionist Lee Krasner, whose remarkable work has been all but overshadowed by that of her husband, Jackson Pollock.
 With almost 100 works on show, including highly-acclaimed pieces from the 1940s, this is the first major show of her work in Europe for more than 50 years.

 Bethlem Museum of the Mind

 At the British Library, The New Londoners (until July 7) presents photographs from photographer Chris Steel-Perkins’ fascinating project to photograph families originating from every country in the world in their own London homes.
 With almost 200 countries recognised by the UN, Steel-Perkins’ ambitious project creates ‘a record of new London’ and celebrates the rich cultural tapestry that comprises the capital.

-Towards the end of spring, Manga (May 23 – August 26) explores the Japanese art of manga – the visual narrative art form where art and storytelling collide which has become a global phenomenon.
+Over at the British Museum, Manga (May 23 – August 26) explores the Japanese medium of manga – the visual narrative art form where art and storytelling collide – which has become a global phenomenon.
 The immersive exhibition showcases original manga from Japan and uncovers its influence across the world.